- Boxers were bred for bullbaiting, a violent sport where dogs, used as baits, taunted bulls in a large pit.

 - It is believed that Boxers got their name due to the way they fight.
 They stand on their hind legs and use their front paws to try to knock out the other animal.

 - Boxers gained popularity in the USA in the 1930’s.

 The Boxer is one of the most popular dogs in the world.
 It is loving, caring, gentle, affectionate, and has a great love for humans.
 Such loving nature doesn’t always suit its muscular and fierce physical attributes.
 In fact, the Boxer wasn’t always bred for companionship.

-Many years ago, Boxers were bred to be bull-baiting dogs in Germany.
+The boxer ancestors were bred to hunt bear, boar, and deer.
+Many years ago, however, Boxers were bred to be bull-baiting dogs in Germany.
 They used to be in pits trying to bait bulls, getting killed and slaughtered when the bulls they were baiting caught them.
 These dogs’ muscular bodies get slammed down to the earth as the audience clapped and howled.
 Such a horrible history could’ve traumatized the Boxers, but it’s the opposite because they have become loving members of families today.